HarisMI40/HarisMI40/src/content/posts/concurrency-in-go.md

 ---
-title: "Concurrency in Go"
+title: 'Concurrency in Go'
 published: 2025-07-04
 draft: false
-description: "Explore how Go handles concurrency with goroutines and channels."
+description: 'Explore how Go handles concurrency with goroutines and channels.'
-tags: ["go"]
+tags: ['go']
 ---

 Go is known for its excellent support for concurrency.
 The primary tools for concurrency in Go are goroutines and channels.
 Here's an example: